 Portrait of the city of Konz

-conc - with its districts of Könen, Niedermennig, Krettnach, Obermennig, Oberemmel, Kommlingen, Filzen and Hamm - is the second largest city in the former administrative district of Trier and is located at the confluence of the Saar and Moselle, about 8 km from Trier.
+conc - with its districts of Könen, Niedermennig, Krettnach, Obermennig, Oberemmel, Kommlingen, Filzen and Hamm - is the second largest city in the Trier region and is located at the confluence of the Saar and Moselle, about 8 km from Trier.
 Despite the physical proximity to Trier, Konz fulfills all the functions of a fully equipped medium-sized center.
 That is why Konz was officially elevated to the status of a town in 1959.

 A historical look back leads back to Roman times, when the city as Contionacum was the summer residence of the Roman Emperor Valentinian and the gateway to Trier, as well as an important settlement on the Saar bridge on the Trier - Metz road.
 The medieval core of the settlement developed with a church, vicarage and the castle house of the landlords in the area of the imperial palace.
 The Roman bridge over the Saar, where the Battle of the Konzer Bridge took place in 1675, points to a strategically important location of the town.